Special forces of Ukraine

-The special forces of Ukraine are the special forces units of Ukraine.
-Like all post-Soviet states, Ukraine inherited its special forces (Spetsnaz) units from the remnants of the Soviet armed forces, GRU and KGB units.
+Ukraine inherited its special forces (spetspryz) units from the remnants of the Soviet Armed Forces, GRU and KGB units.
 Ukraine now maintains its own Spetsnaz structure under the control of the Ministry of Internal Affairs and under the Ministry of Defence, while the Security Service of Ukraine maintains its own Spetsnaz force, the Alpha group.
 In 2016 the Special Operations Forces were created as an independent branch of the Armed Forces of Ukraine formed only by special forces units.

 Active units

-Ministry of Defence
+Armed Forces of Ukraine

-The Special Operations Forces (SSO) are one of the five branches of the Armed Forces of Ukraine.
+The Special Operations Forces (SSO) are one of the eight branches of the Armed Forces of Ukraine.
 Special Forces Command numbers over 4,000 spetsnaz operatives, all of whom are professional soldiers.
 In 2021 the end strength of the SSO was increased by 1,000 troops.